-Austria currently has more than 1,000 confirmed cases of COVID-19 which first came from two German tourists and two Vienna locals.
-Xinuanet.com says that the spokesman for the Vienna City Councilor, Peter Hacker confirmed that the local Vienna resident just returned from a trip to Milan, Italy.
+Austria currently has more than 1,000 confirmed cases of COVID-19 that first came from two German tourists and two Vienna locals.
+Xinuanet.com says that the spokesman for the Vienna City Councilor, Peter Hacker, confirmed that the local Vienna resident just returned from a trip to Milan, Italy.

-As of 9 March 2020, positive cases of the COVID-19 have been confirmed in 9 federal states of Alpine.
-The Austrian Chancellor, Sebastian Kurz urges the public not to panic and to stick to basic hygiene protocol when in public spaces filled with people.
-Most cases are from Lower Austria area, followed by Vienna, then the least in Vorarlberg and Carinthia to name a few.
+As of 9 March 2020, positive cases of the COVID-19 have been confirmed in nine federal states of Alpine.
+The Austrian Chancellor, Sebastian Kurz, urges the public not to panic and to stick to basic hygiene protocol when in public spaces filled with people.
+Most cases are from Lower Austria area, followed by Vienna, then the least in Vorarlberg and Carinthia.

 All public events and gatherings are suspended until further notice upon the announcement of the Austrian Embassy and the Austrian Cultural Forum in Washington DC, USA.

 The majority of the cases hail from Ontario, followed by British Columbia, Quebec, and Alberta.
-This prompted the official formulation of the Cabinet Committee established by Prime Minister, Justin Trudeau last 4th March who will be the pinpointed body to take charge of the outbreak in the country.
+This prompted the official formulation of the Cabinet Committee established by Prime Minister Justin Trudeau last 4th March who will be the government body to take charge of the outbreak in the country.

-According to the National Post, 3 of the confirmed cases of COVID-19 hailed from passengers that boarded the Grand Princess cruise ship which sailed to and from San Francisco from the 11th of February to the 21st.
-More than 200 Canadian passengers were on that ship which was then advised to isolate and quarantine themselves for 14 days after.
+According to the National Post, three of the confirmed cases of COVID-19 hailed from passengers that boarded the Grand Princess cruise ship which sailed to and from San Francisco from the 11th of February to the 21st.
+More than 200 Canadian passengers were on that ship who was then advised to isolate and quarantine themselves for 14 days after.

 Stay updated with Canada's happenings:

 Ministry of Health: Public Health Agency